Paula Lane: Career

-Lane made her professional acting debut in Heartbeat in 2009.
-Since then she has appeared in Going Postal by Terry Pratchett for Sky, The Royal and Doctors.
+Lane's other appearances include Sky's TV adaptation of Going Postal by Terry Pratchett, The Royal, Doctors and BBC's Call the Midwife.
 Lane was also featured in the short film War Wounds alongside Stephen Mangan.
+In 2024 Lane joined Emmerdale, playing character Ella Forster.

 Coronation Street

 Lane joined Coronation Street in 2010, portraying Kylie Platt, half-sister of established character Becky McDonald (Katherine Kelly).

 She departed her role as Kylie Platt in 2014, when she left for maternity leave.
 Lane returned in June 2015.
 On 9 February 2016, it was confirmed that Lane was to leave for maternity leave for her second pregnancy but this time she would not be returning and she would leave the soap permanently.
 Her character was killed off in episodes aired on 15 July 2016.
 The last episode in which she appeared aired on 20 July 2016.